NY / PARIS

 The 2025 edition of Frieze Masters: Spotlight, in London, is a section dedicated to solo artist presentations of work made in the 20th Century, featuring 26 galleries and curated by Valerie Cassel Oliver (Sydney and Frances Lewis Family curator of modern and contemporary art, Virginia Museum of Fine Arts).

-Alice Adams (b.1930) is best known for her site-specific land art installations and public projects she made in the 80s and 90s for airports, university campuses, and transit systems in the United States.
-Yet in the early 60s, Adams was working as a sculptor in New York City, combining knowledge from her prior training as a weaver and work in tapestry, the flexibility in these disciplines, with her new interest in architectural elements.
-Her practice and contributions to "anti-form" abstraction from this period saw little recognition until just recently.
+Alice Adams (b.
+1930, New York) is best known for her site-specific land art installations and public projects that she made in the 80s and 90s for airports, university campuses, and transit systems in the United States.
+And yet, in the early 60s, Adams was working as a sculptor in New York City, utilizing her knowledge as a trained weaver while experimenting with new materials sourced from local hardware stores, lumber guards, or salvaged from the streets, such as wire mesh, latex, and foam rubber.
+In 1966, Lucy Lippard showed Alice Adams’ Big Aluminum 1 in Eccentric Abstraction, at the Fischbach Gallery, NY, a show that has since been recorded as a watershed moment in the history of advanced abstract sculpture.
+Adams' practice and contributions to "anti-form" abstraction from this period saw little recognition until just recently.